Hauptman-Woodward Medical Research Institute

-The Hauptman-Woodward Medical Research Institute (HWI) is an independent, not-for-profit, biomedical research facility located in the Buffalo Niagara Medical Campus.
-Its focus is on structural biology with a strong history in methods development and the application of X-ray crystallography in fundamental studies.
+The Hauptman-Woodward Medical Research Institute (HWI) was an independent, not-for-profit, biomedical research facility located in the Buffalo Niagara Medical Campus affiliated with the University at Buffalo.
+Its focus is on structural biology with a strong history in methods development and the application of X-ray crystallography in fundamental studies..
+In 2025 it merged with the University at Buffalo.

 Medical research

 HWI scientists work to find the fundamental causes of many diseases.
 For example, cancer is being attacked by identifying new classes of anti-tumor agents including new inhibitors for hormone-dependent breast tumors.
 Other projects include: